Gas to Methanol Plant Details

 Input Requirements:

 • Pipeline Quality Natural Gas: The natural gas supply can come from various sources, such as a pipeline, a commercial gas supplier, a renewable gas source, or directly from a gas well, provided the gas meets specified quality standards.
-The G-Reformer® console continuously monitors the composition of the input gas in real time, which is especially critical for non-commercial gas sources.
-Pre-treatment might not be necessary if the gas falls within the acceptable range for sulfur compounds as found in commercial natural gas.
+The G-Reformer® console continuously monitors the composition of the input gas in real-time, which is especially critical for non-commercial gas sources.
+Pre-treatment may not be necessary if the gas falls within the acceptable range for sulfur compounds as found in commercial natural gas.
 For well-head gas, a certified fuel sample analysis is crucial to determine its suitability, and in some cases, more energetic gases can enhance production efficiency.

 • Oxygen: The plant requires 90% purity oxygen.
 For a single G-Reformer® system, liquid oxygen (LOX) delivered from a local supplier can eliminate the need for on-site oxygen generation.
 However, an on-site oxygen concentration plant will be necessary for larger plants (more than one G-Reformer®) or plants in locations where delivered oxygen is not an option.
 This technology, commonly sourced from specialty vendors, becomes more economically efficient as plant size increases.